MarceauKa/shaark/readme.md

 You can adjust archiving configuration in the settings section.

+## Security

+### Global privacy

+If you don't want your content being publicy accessible, update the `.env` file and set `APP_PRIVATE` to `true`.
+Alternatively, you can update this preference once application is installed from settings section.

-## 2-FA
+### 2-FA

 You're able to active 2-FA (2 factors authentication).
 By default 2-FA is disabled but you can update it from your app settings.
 Code length and code expiration are also configurable. **Test if you application can send emails before enabling this feature**.

+### Auths monitoring

+Shaarli logs all successful and failed auths with their associated devices.

 ## Update